mainmatter/ember-simple-auth/README.md

 ## Building

-To build EmberSimpleAuth yourself you need to have [node.js](http://nodejs.org) and [grunt](http://gruntjs.com) installed.
+To build Ember.SimpleAuth yourself you need to have [node.js](http://nodejs.org) and [grunt](http://gruntjs.com) installed.
 If you have those, simply run:

 ```bash